If you're exploring Softr alternatives, you're likely searching for a platform that better aligns with your app's goals and growth potential.

 Here's a quick breakdown of the strengths and challenges of each platform to help you decide which one suits your project needs best.

-Adalo is a solid choice for creating native mobile apps for iOS and Android.
-Its drag-and-drop interface gives users a lot of creative freedom when it comes to design.
-On the flip side, it struggles with handling complex web logic or providing extensive backend control.
-Pricing starts at $45 per month.
+Adalo is a strong choice for creating native mobile apps for iOS and Android.
+Its drag-and-drop interface gives users significant creative freedom when it comes to design, and the platform's 3.0 infrastructure overhaul in late 2026 delivered 3-4x faster performance with no data caps on paid plans.
+Pricing starts at $36/month with unlimited usage—no bill shock from workload charges.

 Glide shines when it comes to building apps powered by spreadsheets, offering excellent mobile support and handy features like GPS and camera scanning.
 Its block-based design makes development straightforward but limits your customization options.
 Glide's Business tier costs $249 per month (billed annually).
-However, note that Glide discontinued its push notification feature in December 2024, which could be a drawback for apps needing real-time alerts.
+However, note that Glide discontinued its push notification feature in December 2026, which could be a drawback for apps needing real-time alerts.
+Glide does not support Apple App Store or Google Play Store publishing.

 Bubble is known for its ability to create highly customizable and complex SaaS MVPs.
 It boasts advanced workflow capabilities and a massive plugin library, built up over 12 years.
 While powerful, the platform has a steep learning curve, often requiring weeks to get the hang of.
-Pricing starts at $32 per month, but costs can be unpredictable due to its workload-based billing model.
+Pricing starts at $59/month for web and mobile, but costs can be unpredictable due to its workload-based billing model.
+The mobile offering is a wrapper for the web app, which can introduce performance challenges at scale.

 For internal tools, Noloco offers fine-tuned role-based permissions and built-in workflows.
-Plans start at $29 per month, but if you need external client access, expect to pay an additional $1 per client per month, which can add up for customer-facing projects.
+Plans start at $49/month, but if you need external client access, expect to pay an additional $1 per client per month, which can add up for customer-facing projects.

 Open-source platforms like NocoBase and Directus are ideal if you want to avoid vendor lock-in.
 These options offer nearly limitless scalability and customization when self-hosted.
 However, they require technical expertise and the ability to manage in-house support.